reworkd/bananalyzer/README.md

 - Remote static sites:
 - Remote dynamic sites: Typical consumer facing websites today.

+Note we use Async playwright

+### Generalizable domain
+Support for all website types.
+Issue with the web is that standard practices are so loose that there are an abundance of different underlying ways to represent a single individual website
+Open-domain.
+By allowing agents to interact with the web, we open up the world’s supply of websites as a rich source of learning environments and application domains.
+Since agents directly work with the UI, we can use existing web infrastructure without designing specialized APIs.

 # Getting Started
 Section outlines how to get started with using the hosted package in a local project